The Best Car Insurance in Kentucky for 2023

 Does not offer accident forgiveness, new car replacement or better car replacement coverages

 State Farm offers the cheapest auto insurance in Kentucky for those with a poor driving record, costing about $1,006 per year.
-The company receives a claims rating of 4 and an overall customer satisfaction rating of 4.5 out of five.

-- Rental car reimbursement: If you are at fault in an accident with your rental car, State Farm reimburses you for car rental costs up to certain limits, travel expenditures up to $500 and deductible repayment up to $500.
+- Rental Car Reimbursement: If you are at fault in an accident with your rental car, State Farm reimburses you for car rental costs up to certain limits, travel expenditures up to $500 and deductible repayment up to $500.

 Best Car Insurance in Kentucky for a Military Background

-An average military driver's state minimum auto insurance coverage from USAA costs an average of $369 per year, but roughly $1,141 per year for those at fault in an accident.
+An average military driver's state-minimum auto insurance coverage from USAA costs an average of $369 per year but roughly $1,141 per year for those at fault in an accident.

 MoneyGeek’s Pick: USAA

 An affordable full coverage policy of $1,141 per year on average for poor drivers